 COR3 commissioned a report to assess the status of the overall energy grid, plan for its modernization, and estimate the costs to achieve the modernization goal.
-This initiative resulted in The Grid Modernization Plan, which estimates that an investment of approximately \$21 billion dollars is needed to rebuild the electrical power system to at least industry standards.
+From this initiative resulted The Grid Modernization Plan, which estimates that an investment of approximately \$21 billion dollars is needed to rebuild the electrical power system at least up to industry standards.